vaadin/web-components/README.md

 </details>

+> **Note**
-**NOTE:** Make sure that the path you provide is an absolute one and that it points to the `node_modules` directory in the web components monorepo.
+> Make sure that the path you provide is an absolute one and that it points to the `node_modules` directory in the web components monorepo.

 Then run the following command in the web components monorepo: